 4.1.6.
 The manufacturer shall demonstrate to the responsible authority that these statistical conditions are satisfied for vehicles manufactured in a given calendar year for all monitors required to be reported by the OBD system according to paragraph 4.6 of this Annex not later than 18 months after the end of a calendar year.
 For this purpose, statistical tests shall be used which implement recognised statistical principles and confidence levels.

 4.1.7.
 For demonstration purposes of this point, the manufacturer may group vehicles within a vehicle and propulsion family by any successive non-overlapping 12-month manufacturing periods instead of calendar years.
 For establishing the test sample of vehicles, at least the selection criteria of Annex 3, paragraph 3 shall be applied.
 For the entire test sample of vehicles, the manufacturer shall report to the responsible authority all of the in-use performance data to be reported by the OBD system in accordance with paragraph 4.6 of this Annex.
-Upon request, the responsible authority which grants the approval shall make these data and the results of the statistical evaluation available to other approval authorities.
+Upon request, the responsible authority which grants the certification shall make these data and the results of the statistical evaluation available to other responsible authorities.

 4.1.8.
 The responsible authority and the technical service may pursue further tests on vehicles or collect appropriate data recorded by vehicles to verify compliance with the requirements of this Annex.